Description and Mission Statement

 The CCB currently supports post-doctoral Fellows working at most NIH Institutes with neuroscience research.
 The fellow's research areas span a wide range of topics related to compulsive behaviors, including synaptic mechanisms driving compulsive drug taking, neural circuitry that mediates relapse, and behavioral paradigms that promote compulsive overeating.

-The NHP-PC is a collaborative initiative between multiple laboratories that are investigating synaptic level neural mechanisms in nonhuman primates and drawing comparisons to the mechanisms found in rodent brains.
+The CBPC is a collaborative initiative between multiple laboratories that are investigating synaptic level neural mechanisms in nonhuman primates and drawing comparisons to the mechanisms found in rodent brains.

 CCB Seed Grant